rssys/pronghorn-artifact/README.md

 ⏰ Estimated time: 15 machine minutes + 0 human minutes.

 The repository includes a `benchmarks/build.sh` script, which automates the process of building the images for all the benchmarks and pushes it to the remote image registry.
+The description of the workloads in the benchmarking suite can be found in Table 3 of the paper.

 ```bash
 cd benchmarks